This story has been updated. It was originally published on July 10, 2019.

 If you use OneDrive on Windows, folders on your computer and in the cloud will sync by default.
 You can also make files online-only to save local storage space.
 If you need them, they can be redownloaded with a couple of clicks, though, admittedly, that’s not something you want to do often with large files.

-Right-click on the OneDrive icon in the notification area, then choose Settings and open up the Settings tab.
-Tick the box marked Save space and download files as you use them to enable the online-only feature.
+Right-click on the OneDrive icon (a cloud) in the Windows taskbar notification area, then choose Help & Settings and open up the Settings tab.
+Tick the box marked Save space and download files as you use them to enable the online-only feature, called Files On-Demand.

 You may have up to three file designations in OneDrive: online-only files (showing a blue cloud icon in File Explorer), which are stored in the cloud but open as normal as long as you’ve got an internet connection; locally available files (a green check mark in a white circle) that you’ve opened recently, but which will become online-only as your hard drive fills up; and locally stored files (a white check mark in a green circle) that stay on your computer no matter what.